ioalex/nvim/README.md

 This repository contains my personal configuration files for [Neovim](https://neovim.io/), a Vim-fork focused on extensibility and usability.

 Like many, I have scoured the Internet in search of the best Vim configurations and plugins.
 I have stalked down quite a few Gists and dotfile / vimrc repositories of some [smart smart people](#acknowledgements) and have tried out their settings for myself.
-McVim is a collection of their hard work with my own finishing touches.
+McVim is a collection of their hard work with my own finishing touches - spice. 🌶

+Whether or not the McVim™ is the 'best' configuration for Neovim is up to personal opinion, but noone can deny that it is indeed the spiciest!!!

+If you dislike spicy goodness, have an allergy or just don't have the appetite, feel free to pick apart the McVim™ and take / use the bits you like - or don't use it at all, I won't hurt you!

+If you're not a picky eater, then definitely give the McVim™ a try!
+It's a quick way to dive into a cozy development environment in the terminal without doing the tedious configuring yourself.

+## Quick Notes

 Note:
 The many comments throughout the Vim files serve as reminders for myself and as guides for Vim-beginners who somehow find their way here!